erizov/Professor/semester_8/lecture_54_data_modeling/data_governance/README.md

 ### Application

-5.InformatioDatasetu implement Data Governance from memory without looking at the code?
+5.InformatioDataseContentmplement Data Governance from memory without looking at the code?
 6. What real-world problem could you solve using Data Governance?

 ### Debugging

-7. What are the most common mContentkesInformationn implementing Data Governance?
+7. What are the most common mContentkesInformatioDatasetmplementing Data Governance?
 8. How would you test your Data Governance deployment?

 **Scoring**: If you can answer 6+ questions confidently, you've mastered this approach!

 ## ATechniqueVisualDataseContent

-*Visual diagram for Data Governance would be added here* *Consider using online visualization tools or drawing step-by-step execution*
+*Informational diagram for Data Governance would be added here* *Consider using online visualization tools or drawing step-by-step execution*

 ## Practice Exercises